dougalrm/aider-patterns-wow/data/docs/roadmaps.md

 # Roadmaps - Using Now, Next, Later Roadmaps

 We've provided a link at the bottom of this article to a PDF version of a presentation deck which also covers this topic.

 ## Outcome and Horizon-Based Roadmaps

 Horizon-based Roadmaps are an essential tool in helping us prioritize customer outcomes without committing to timelines or solutions.

-Observations from the State of Tech (SOT) highlighted issues the teams are facing with our current approach as it not only obscures the connection to our mission but also leaves our team members struggling to see how their work contributes to Schroders' broader strategy.
+Observations from the State of Tech (SOT) highlighted issues the teams are facing with our current approach as it not only obscures the connection to our mission but also leaves our team members struggling to see how their work contributes to the organsations broader strategy.

 By adopting outcome and horizon-based roadmaps, we create a communication tool that can work outside our teams and domains, without prior context and agnostic of our organizational structure.
 It allows our priorities to be aligned across all domains at both the Leadership Team (LT) and Senior Leadership Team (SLT) levels, fostering a shared understanding and improved collaboration.

-By grounding our work in a comprehensive understanding of the problem, we can ensure that our solutions are not only meeting the customer need but also directly align with Schroders' strategic goals.
+By grounding our work in a comprehensive understanding of the problem, we can ensure that our solutions are not only meeting the customer need but also directly align with the organisations strategic goals.

 ![A screenshot of a computer Description automatically generated](Roadmaps_media/media/image2.png)